EnigmaCurry/curlbomb/EXAMPLES.md

     }

     # curlbomb to retrieve a remote file or directory from the client:
-    # Always put the argument in quotes.
-This allows retrieving
+    # Always put the argument in quotes to allow retrieving
     # multiple paths at the same time, as well as using globs.
     # To reference remote variable names, make sure to use single quotes.
     cb_get() {